 Centering Equity in Regional Climate Action

 As local and tribal governments across Southeast Florida plan and implement their response to climate change, an opportunity exists to create stronger, more equitable communities shared by all.
 Given that climate change functions as a threat multiplier, and disproportionately harms those least responsible for its impacts, many local partners have expressed a desire for additional resources to support their efforts to ensure equitable climate action.
 To this end, local equity leaders developed a guidance document elucidating concrete ways in which to embed equity for each priority action identified.

 Recognizing that many are just beginning the journey to place equity at the center of their resilience building efforts, the equity guidance document is an instructive resource for partners regardless of how much progress they have made to date.
 While this guidance is not meant to be exhaustive of every possible step that can be taken to center equity within climate work, this guidance offers a comprehensive list of activities intended to help advance our shared capacity to address equitable climate action.

 How will the Climate Assessment Tool be used?

 The Compact invites local governments across the four-county region to complete an annual self-assessment on their progress toward the 11 prioritized mitigation and adaptation actions, as well as the ways in which they have embedded equity into these actions via an annual survey administered by the Compact.

 The survey will be administered annually by the Compact.
 Following the close of the survey, the Compact will build upon the annual snapshot of the region’s climate change activities on its website as a way to track progress overtime.
 Additionally, all survey responses will be made publicly available for download on the Compact’s website.

-In 2021, the first year this survey was administered, the Compact aimed to establish a baseline of what climate actions are being advanced across the Compact region.
+In 2021, the first year this survey was administered, the Compact established a baseline understanding of what climate actions are being advanced across the Compact region.
 In subsequent years, we seek to capture annual progress on each of the 11 priority actions.

 Benefits of Participating